Deep brain stimulation (DBS): The miracle solution for Parkinson's?

 Developed in the 1980s, DBS is now recognized as an effective alternative for patients who no longer respond adequately to medication.
 Unlike traditional treatments, it acts directly on dysfunctional brain circuits, providing a more targeted and sustained approach.

-DBS does not stop the progression of Parkinson's disease.
+Deep brain stimulation improves motor symptoms but does not modify the underlying neurodegenerative process of Parkinson’s disease.
 Some symptoms, especially axial symptoms, continue to worsen despite stimulation.
-These symptoms include:

 In addition, cognitive problems may develop or worsen over time, limiting the benefits of DBS for some patients.